 English Lop rabbits can handle cooler and warmer weather, as their ears are designed to help them regulate their body temperature.
 They do best in weather that is between 50 and 75 degrees but can do fine in weather that is slightly outside these temperatures.
 They need no special heaters or coolers to keep them comfortable throughout the year if they are living inside.
 If living outside, they may need extra blankets or a small space heater during the night in the winter months.
 They should never live outside if temperatures dip below 40 degrees.

 English Lop rabbits eat mostly hay, which can be found at animal feed stores, and/or commercial pellets, which can be found in pet stores, grocery stores, and various online outlets.
 Hay and/or pellets should make up at least 70% of your rabbit’s daily diet.

 The rest of their diet can be made up of fresh vegetables, such as chopped carrots, celery, tomatoes, broccoli, kale, romaine, and cauliflower.
 They can also munch on small bits of fresh fruit, like strawberries, blueberries, and watermelon.

 Keeping Your English Lop Rabbit Healthy

-Making sure that your English Lop has plenty of fresh water, the right food, a clean litter box, a safe place to sleep, and room to explore and play is required for good health.
+Making sure that your English Lop has plenty of fresh water, the right food, regular grooming, a clean litter box, a safe place to sleep, and room to explore and play is required for good health.
 Also, your pet rabbit should see a veterinarian for a checkup and any necessary vaccinations once a year.